-In the Anglosphere, and particularly the USA, one classic stereotype - complete with uncomfortable overtones of sexism and racialism - of pan-Asian women is the Asiatic prostitute ('Hooker' being US slang for 'prostitute').
+In the Anglosphere, and particularly the USA, one classic stereotype - complete with uncomfortable overtones of sexism and racialism - of pan-Asian women is the Asiatic prostitute.
 This trope is just a stereotype, mind, and it doesn't require someone actually being - or 'believing' that someone is - a prostitute for it to be brought up.

 The trope would appear to have its origins in the 1960s and '70s, in the wake of the height of the USA's military-political intervention in Asia

 .
 Much of the exposure that US servicemen did have with the locals in Indochina was

 with prostitutes, as it had been during the Korean War.
 That films about the war should depict this, along with the endemic black-market trading and drug use, is no surprise.
 But films of the time also began to include ethnic-Asiatic characters in stories set in the USA itself, the influx of Vietnamese refugees perhaps serving to highlight the existence of the USA's Asians where before they had been largely ignored.